Active Scene Understanding via Online Semantic Reconstruction: Method

 \paragraph{Scan planning by optimization} To solve the path and camera optimization defined in Equation (\ref{pathpEqnew}) , we adopt $A^*$ algorithm to find the optimal solution in discrete level.
 Figure~\ref{fig:vsf} illustrates how we get the camera view path and the robot path from the optimal path given by the 3D costmap.
 We project the optimal path which given by the $A^*$ algorithm to $\theta$ axis to get the camera rotation sequence and the projected path on $xy$ plane is the optimal 2D robot path.

-This ``scan, analyze and plan'' process is repeated until the terminate condition is met, leading to a progressive understanding by the robot.
-In our experiment, the robot will stop the exploration if the overall entropy $\sum_v I(v)$ is reduced below a certain threshold, which means there is no significant uncertainty for our scene understanding.
+This ``scan, analyze, and plan'' process is repeated until the terminate condition is met, leading to a progressive understanding by the robot.
+In our experiment, the robot will stop the exploration if the overall entropy $\sum_v I(v)$ is reduced below a certain threshold, which is set to 150 in our experiment.